 Pruning Climbing Roses

-Pruning climbing roses is important so that the plant will grow strongly in the new season and produce good flowers for a long time.
+Pruning climbing roses is essential so the plant will grow strongly in the new season and produce good flowers for a long time.

-You should plant in late autumn or winter, so that the new growth will begin as the weather warms up.
+You should plant in late autumn or winter so the new growth will begin as the weather warms up.

-When you prune your climbing rose, make sure to use high-quality pruning shears.
+When you prune your climbing rose, use high-quality pruning shears.
 You should get rid of any dead branches.
 You may not find all of these in winter, as some of them may only be detected when the plant starts growing.

 If the plant is too congested, you should also get rid of any older branches.